 A Brief on Cost and Availability

 A good tourniquet is generally not cheap.
 But all we have to do is adjust our perception and put costs into perspective.
 I have no fear of getting shot, as it’s unlikely in Canada!
-What I do worry about is the extremely rare and unlikely case of my gun blowing up while I’m shooting.
+What I do worry about is the uncommon and unlikely case of my gun blowing up while I’m shooting.

 Like many people, I also chainsaw regularly.
 A big can of gas will set me back the cost of a tourniquet.
 The point is that the tourniquet is cheap insurance to protect my life from some freak accident.
-I hope that insuring your life with a tourniquet is worth more than a can of gas!
+I hope insuring your life with a tourniquet is worth more than a can of gas!

 Item 2: 4″ Modular Bandage

-For the context of this post, we are putting together a kit for a situation we hope we never need to encounter.
+For the context of this post, we are putting together a well-stocked first-aid kit for a situation we hope we never need to encounter.
 We can achieve the job of packing wounds with simple, old-school gauze.
 The OLAES 4″ Modular Bandage contains the wrap and gauze in an all-in-one package for less than $20.
 Once again, it has an NSN number, and we are dealing with a military item.

 Modular Bandage Application